Renault Kadjar SUV review (2015-2022)

 While entry-level Renault trims can sometimes be rather spartan, the whole Kadjar range is relatively well equipped, with DAB radio, LED daytime running lights, air-conditioning, Bluetooth and a stereo compatible with MP3 and USB storage.
 Our pick of the range is the Iconic, which is now the entry-level trim after Play was discontinued.
-It introduces sat nav, Apple CarPlay and Android Auto compatibility, lane departure warning, a rear parking camera and 19-inch alloy wheels.
-S Edition adds all-round LED lights, a fixed panoramic sunroof and USB sockets in the rear.
+It introduces sat-nav, Apple CarPlay and Android Auto compatibility, lane-departure warning, rear parking camera and 19-inch alloy wheels.
+S Edition adds all-round LED lights, fixed panoramic sunroof and USB sockets in the rear.
 The range-topping GT Line is fairly luxurious with its heated leather seats, and adds clever features such as blind-spot monitoring, autonomous parking and emergency braking – but it’s a little pricey.

-Our biggest reservation is the Kadjar's undistinguished reliability record.
+Our biggest reservation is the Kadjar’s undistinguished reliability record.
 The Renault didn’t appear in our 2021 poll, but it placed 55th overall out of 100 cars in our 2020 Driver Power owner satisfaction survey.
-While many were pleased by its fuel consumption and running costs, there were doubts over build quality, with 15.7% of owners reporting at least one fault in the first year of ownership.
-Of less concern are the Kadjar's safety credentials, which include a five-star rating from independent crash-test experts Euro NCAP.
+While many drivers were pleased with its fuel consumption and running costs, there were doubts over build quality, with 15.7 per cent reporting at least one fault in the first year of ownership.
+Of less concern are the Kadjar’s safety credentials, which include a five-star rating from independent crash-test expert Euro NCAP.